Heidi Montag: 2019–present: The Hills: New Beginnings and return to music

+In January 2025, a decade after its original release, Montag's album Superficial, topped the iTunes music charts in the United States, Australia, New Zealand, Canada, Sweden, Norway, the Netherlands, and Oman.
+On January 12, 2025, Superficial ranked number one in the United States.

 Personal life

 During the fourth season of The Hills, Montag and Pratt eloped to Mexico, where they married on November 20, 2008.
 A wedding ceremony was held on April 25, 2009, in Pasadena, California.
 Their son Gunner Stone was born on October 1, 2017.
 Montag announced she was pregnant with her second child with Pratt in June 2022.
 She gave birth to their second son, Ryker Pratt, on November 17, 2022.

+On January 7, 2025, Heidi and Spencer lost their home in the Pacific Palisades fire.